opensolid/webgl-math/README.md

     `Vector3d` values using `elm-webgl-math` `Float3x3` and `Float4x4`
     transformation matrices

-You shouldn't need this package for general use - you should be able to do any sort of geometric transformation you need (rotations, translations etc.) using OpenSolid itself.
-However, this package may be useful for 'weirder' transformations like shear or non-uniform scaling.
+You shouldn't need this package for general use - you should be able to do most geometric transformation you need (rotations, translations etc.) using OpenSolid itself.
+However, this package may be useful for other transformations such as shear or non-uniform scaling.

 Note that the `Float2` and `Float3` types defined by `elm-webgl-math` are simply type aliases for tuples of floats, e.g.